nethanyad/JAVA-Algorithms/dijkstra-algorithm/README.md

 ---

 ## Input File Format
+- Input file must be a **plain text** (`.txt`) file.
+- Words should be separated by spaces, tabs, or punctuation.
+- Example (`sample.txt`):
-Each line should represent a directed edge:
+- Each line should represent a directed edge:
+  A B 5
+  A C 2
+  B D 4
+  C D 1

+---